dajmcdon/old-hydejack-site/index.md

   604 822 0570
 bio-photo: /assets/img/GaribaldiHike.jpeg
 newsitems:
+  - date: 2021 April
+    event: Be sure to check out the [BC COVID19 Modeling Group](https://bccovid-19group.ca) reports on the status of the province.
+  - date: 2020 November
+    event: I've been leading the forecasting team for the [CMU Delphi Research](https://delphi.cmu.edu) Group's COVID19 efforts.
   - date: 2020 July
     event: After a lengthy process, I've left Indiana University to join [Tamara Mitchell](https://tamaraleemitchell.github.io) at UBC.
 I'm ecstatic to join a fantastic department with many wonderful new colleagues, but I'll be sad to say good bye to many others.
 If you're facing academic partner issues and are interested in my thoughts, drop me a line.
     photo: /assets/img/UBC-news.jpeg